Skip to main content

 Accounts are not to be confused with Users, who are administrative individuals who access your UDMG Admin UI to configure, monitor, and manage data file transfers.

-Each Account in a given Domain contains critical information needed to authenticate against a (Local SFTP Server) Endpoint.
-When associated with a Pipeline via an Account Group, an Account can exchange data with UDMG according to that Pipeline's permissions.
+When an Account is associated with a Pipeline via an Account Group, it can exchange data with UDMG according to that Pipeline's configured permissions and routing rules.

 info

-Accounts are not required for file transfers when UDMG is acting as the SFTP client.
-All connection details are stored in the Remote SFTP Server Endpoint and Pipeline.
+Accounts are not required for file transfers when UDMG acts as the client.
+All connection and authentication details are stored in the Endpoint and Pipeline.

 Generally speaking, UDMG's flexible Account framework enables the following capabilities: